Phone: (626) 599-5260

 Degrees and Certifications:

-Masters in Arts Conducting: Sam Houston State University (in progress) Teaching Credential: CSU Long Beach '10 Bachelor of Music Degree Music Education: CSU Long Beach '07 Bachelor of Music Degree Music Performance: CSU Long Beach '07 Associate of Arts Degree General Music: Cerritos College '05 Associate of Arts Degree Music Education: Cerritos College '05
+Masters in Arts Conducting: Central Washington University (in progress) Teaching Credential: CSU Long Beach '10 Bachelor of Music Degree Music Education: CSU Long Beach '07 Bachelor of Music Degree Music Performance: CSU Long Beach '07 Associate of Arts Degree General Music: Cerritos College '05 Associate of Arts Degree Music Education: Cerritos College '05

 Over the past fifteen years, Mr. Arenas has toured and performed across the United States.
 Most notably, he was nominated and chosen to play in the College Band Directors National Association’s (CBDNA) Small College Intercollegiate Band at the 2005 CBDNA National Convention, where he performed at Carnegie Hall and at the Lincoln Center for the Performing Arts.
 The band was under the direction of Larry J. Livingston and collaborated with jazz soloist, Shelly Berg.
 Mr. Arenas has also performed Carmina Burana with the Long Beach Symphony and in a tour in Italy with the Bob Cole Conservatory at California State University Long Beach.
 He is a member of the College Music Society (CMS), the National Association for Music Education (MENC), the California Associatoin for Music Education (CMEA), the International Tuba-Euphonium Association (ITEA), the Wagner Society of Southern California, and of the Kappa Omicron Chapter of Phi Mu Alpha Sinfonia.